uo-ec607/lectures/08-regression/08-regression.md

 ## For each parameter, mcse is Monte Carlo standard error, n_eff is a crude measure of effective sample size, and Rhat is the potential scale reduction factor on split chains (at convergence Rhat=1).
 ```

-### Even more other models
+### Even more models

-Okay, there are simply too many other models and other estimation procedures to cover in this lecture.
+Of course, there are simply too many other models and other estimation procedures to cover in this lecture.
 A lot of these other models that you might be thinking of come bundled with the base R installation.
 But just to highlight a few, mostly new packages that I like a lot for specific estimation procedures:

 - Difference-in-differences (with variable timing, etc.): **did** ([link](https://github.com/bcallaway11/did)) and **DRDID** ([link](https://pedrohcgs.github.io/DRDID/))
 - Synthetic control: **gsynth** ([link](https://yiqingxu.org/software/gsynth/gsynth_examples.html)) and **scul** ([link](https://hollina.github.io/scul/))